Next generation xCDNF - In development for early Parkinson's disease

 Based on the same proteostasis-modulating mechanism of action, xCDNF will be primarily developed for early Parkinson’s disease.
 Other synucleinopathies, like Lewy body dementia, and possibly other chronic neurodegenerative diseases will also be of interest for future development.

-Herantis’ goal is to start preclinical development with xCDNF in 2021 and to reach readiness for first-in-man studies in late 2023.
+Herantis’ goal is to start preclinical development with xCDNF in 2021.
 If successful, xCDNF would have potential to become a multi-billion-euro disease-modifying CNS drug.